CTCycle/FEXT-Autoencoder/README.md

 The FeXT AutoEncoder model has been trained and tested on the Flickr 30K dataset (https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset), a comprehensive collection of images commonly used in many computer vision tasks.
 The versatility of the FeXT AutoEncoder allows it to be trained on any appropriately preprocessed image dataset, making it adaptable to a wide range of image data and tasks.

 ## 4. Installation
 The installation process on Windows has been designed for simplicity and ease of use.
-To begin, simply run *FEXT_AutoEncoder.bat* On its first execution, the installation procedure will automatically start with minimal user input required.
+To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will automatically start with minimal user input required.
 The script will check if either Anaconda or Miniconda is installed on your system.
 If neither is found, it will automatically download and install the latest Miniconda release from https://docs.anaconda.com/miniconda/.
 After setting up Anaconda/Miniconda, the installation script will proceed with the installation of all necessary Python dependencies.
 This includes Keras 3 (with PyTorch support as the backend) and the required CUDA dependencies (CUDA 12.1) to enable GPU acceleration.
-If you'd prefer to handle the installation process separately, you can run the standalone installer by executing `setup/FEXT_installer.bat`.
+If you'd prefer to handle the installation process separately, you can run the standalone installer by executing *setup/install_on_windows.bat*.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
 To fix this, you can either: